input-output-hk/technical-docs/glossary.rst

      - a measure of the efficency of a stake pool, given as a percentage, is measured by how many blocks the stake pool has produced (and that are recorded on the main chain) compared to how many it was nominated to produce.
 For example, if a pool only produces half the number of blocks that it was nominated for, its performance rating is 50%.
 This could happen because the pool has a poor network connection, or has been turned off by its operator.
 Performance ratings make more sense over a longer period of time.
    * - produced blocks
      - the number of blocks that have been produced by a stake pool in the current epoch.
 Stake pools are rewarded in ada for each block that they produce.
+   * - profit margin
+     - the percentage of total ada rewards that the stake pool operator takes before sharing the rest of the rewards between all the delegators to the pool.
+A lower profit margin for the operator means they are taking less, which means that delegators can expect to receive more of the rewards for their delegated stake.
+A private pool is a pool with a profit margin of 100%, meaning that all the rewards will go to the operator and none to the delegators.
    * - proof of stake
      - a type of consensus mechanism used to reach agreement on records in the blockchain.
 It ensures distributed consensus based on the stake, or wealth, that is held by participants in the system.
 This stake is used as the main resource to determine the participant’s power in the system for maintaining the ledger.
    * - reward